HOW TO DO A WASH?

-1. Always note the water to paint ratio in case you do not make enough to finish the whole project. (can I stress this any more?
+1. Always note the water to paint ratio for your wash in case you do not make enough to finish the whole project. (can I stress this anymore?
 But I learned my lesson once and ended up goofing up a piece over this simple rule!
 Learn from my mistake!)
 Often a 1:1 ratio of paint to water is used.

 2. Never add the water directly to your actual quart of paint.
 You typically would NOT need that much paint mixed with water, unless you are applying the wash to literally the side of your house!
 So, always pour some paint in to a smaller container and mix your water with that.
 If you mistakenly add too much water, you need to counter balance it with more paint.
 Thus, why to measure.

-3. Brush on the wash in strategic brush strokes–meaning keep your lines straight and clean, not circular.
-You can use any brush to do this.
+Then, brush on the wash in either strategic brush strokes–meaning keep your lines straight and clean, or circular.
 Depending on your project, a chip brush may be best – OR if looking for a heavier veil from the applied wash, perhaps Annie’s small dome top brush.
 Using a spray bottle mist lightly the surface you are going to apply the wash on with a LITTLE water- this will help your wash spread easier.
 Then, brush on the wash in either strategic brush strokes–meaning keep your lines straight and clean, or circular.

-7. WIPE OFF STRATEGICALLY or NOT. (this depends on the look you are trying to create) Apply wash in small sections and wipe off – then move on to the next section.
+5. WIPE OFF STRATEGICALLY or NOT. (this depends on the look you are trying to create) Apply wash in small sections and wipe off – then move on to the next section.
 During the wiping off process- be careful to not have “rag blotch marks.”
 Start at the top and wipe off in clean, even pressured strokes all the way to the opposite side.
 Do not stop half way or go against the direction you want the streaks in.
 As long as you have dampened the surface with a mister bottle – you can wipe off the excess in circles with the rag.
 If your rag becomes too saturated- get a new one. ***LEAVE SOME of the wash heavier in the crevices for a cool visual effect!!!

-13. If you get a wash in a spot that you did not want…don’t fret.
-Let it dry- then gently sand it off using some 400 grit sandpaper.
+9. If you get a wash in a spot that you did not want…don’t fret.
+Mist it with some water and wipe it off or spread it out more.